1995parham/dotfiles/README.md

 ## Introduction

-My Personal Ubuntu and OSx configuration files which were cratead in fall 2013. for more information about how to use this configuration with VIM, Zsh and ... see following sections.
+My Personal Ubuntu and OSx configuration files which created in Fall 2013 when I was a BSc Student of the Amirkabir University of Technology.
+First thank for your visiting, to find out more about how to use this configuration with NeoVIM, Oh-My-Zsh, etc. please check the following sections.

 ## Table of Contents